wcjohnson/redux-components/docs/API/createClass.md

 > - Do not use magic binding as an excuse to introduce impure behavior into your reducer!
 If you want the all the benefits of Redux, keep your reducers as pure functions of props and state.
 Don't make your reducer rely on non-constant properties of the redux-component, and don't be tempted to  store any state on the redux-component itself.
 (You can sometimes use ```getReducer``` to mimic "impure" behaviors without making your reducer itself impure.)

-> - By default, redux-components will call ```getReducer()``` only once when your component is mounted to a state tree.
-If you expect your reducer to change during the Redux store's lifecycle, you must arrange for ```getReducer()``` to be called at appropriate times, and for ```Store.replaceReducer()``` to be called on your root store.
-If you use redux-components throughout your state tree, we provide facilities for automating this.
+> - By default, redux-components will call `getReducer()` only once when your component is mounted to a state tree.
+If you expect your reducer to change during the Redux store's lifecycle, you must arrange for `getReducer()` to be called at appropriate times, and for `Store.replaceReducer()` to be called on your root store.
+If you use redux-components and `SubtreeMixin` throughout your state tree, we provide facilities for automating this.

 ### spec.verbs
 ```coffeescript